headspace Craigieburn offers support for young people aged 12 to 25, their families and friends.

 What we can offer

-Service information - an overview of the services offered at headspace Craigieburn, how to access the center and make a referral.
+Service information - an overview of the services offered at headspace Craigieburn, how to access the centre and make a referral.
+We can also provide support for families, friends and others that support young people about other headspace services.

 Mental health literacy - information on general mental health, keeping well, who to talk to, destigmatising help-seeking and identifying signs and symptoms of common mental health issues affecting young people.